-The first step in treatment is identification of the victim.
-Many women who are victims of abuse will not voluntarily share this information; however, they will discuss if the provider asks the right question in a compassionate, non-judgmental manner.
+The first step in treatment is the identification of the victim.
+Many individuals who are victims of abuse will not voluntarily share this information.
+However, they will discuss if the provider asks the right question in a compassionate, non-judgmental manner.
 The healthcare provider might start by asking, "Because violence is common in many people's lives, I ask every patient the same question.
 At any point, has your partner harmed or threatened you?"
 These conversations should always take place in a private setting when the patient is alone.

-If the patient answers yes to this question, the healthcare provider should encourage her to talk about it.
-The healthcare provider should listen nonjudgmentally; this helps begin the healing process and provides information that will help with treatment planning.
-It is also very important for the healthcare worker to validate the victim's fears because they often think that others won't believe them or will downplay their experiences.
+If the patient answers “yes” to this question, the healthcare provider should encourage them to talk about it and listen non-judgmentally.
+This talk helps begin the healing process and provides information that will help with treatment planning.
+It is also very important for the healthcare worker to validate the victim's fears because they often think others won't believe them or will downplay their experiences.
 The healthcare provider might say, "You don't deserve to be treated this way," and "You are not to blame."

 The healthcare provider must document the patient's complaints and symptoms.
-The complaint should be written using the patient's own words when possible.
-Also, be sure to detail and describe injuries including their type, size, location, and number.
-If possible take color photographs and include those in the chart as well.
+The complaint should be written using the patient's own words and directly placed in quotations in documentation when possible.
+Also, be sure to detail and describe injuries, including their type, size, location, and number.
+If possible, take color photographs and include those in the chart as well.

 Next, assess the danger to your patient.
-Determine whether he or she is safe to leave the healthcare setting.
+Determine whether they are safe to leave the healthcare setting.
 Indicators of escalating danger include an increase in the frequency, duration, or severity of assaults, new threats of homicide or suicide by the partner, threats to children or other loved ones, and the presence or availability of a gun.

 Finally, healthcare providers should offer the appropriate referral and support.
-Start by treating the victim’s injuries.
-If the victim is determined to be in imminent danger, refer him or her to stay with friends, family, or at a domestic violence shelter.
-If he or she is not in imminent danger, provide written information about community shelters and resources.
-Also, be sure to provide him or her with a toll-free domestic violence hotline number.
+Start by treating the victims' injuries.
+If the victim is determined to be in imminent danger, refer them to stay with friends, family, or at a domestic violence shelter.
+If they are not in imminent danger, provide written information about community shelters and resources.
+Also, be sure to provide them with a toll-free domestic violence hotline number.

 Chelsea is a 43-year-old Caucasian female living with her second husband.
-She arrives at the clinic appearing shaky and nervous.
-During the initial physical assessment, she begins to cry explaining that her husband is aggressive towards her.
+She arrives at the clinic, appearing shaky and nervous.
+During the initial physical assessment, she begins to cry, explaining that her husband is aggressive.
 She describes his various behaviors, which could be classified as emotional, physical, and financial abuse.
-She has two children, ages three and six who both at the clinic with her.
+She has two children, ages three and six, who are both at the clinic with her.

-Nitya, a 28-year-old immigrant from India living in the Midwest, left her husband and moved into her friend's house after three instances of physical abuse.
-Nitya has obtained a restraining order, but her husband is attempting to retaliate by filing for a modification of custody for their children, citing frivolous allegations and inappropriate parenting.
-Her lawyer continues to represent her, and she has recently begun seeing a social worker for cognitive-behavioral therapy.
-This counseling has helped her emotionally process her situation and previous trauma.
+Hamza, a 28-year-old immigrant from Pakistan living in the Midwest, left his wife and moved into his friend's house after three instances of physical abuse.
+In addition, his wife was using financial control over him and isolating him from his family and friends.
+Hamza has obtained a restraining order, but his wife is attempting to retaliate by filing for a modification of custody for their children, citing frivolous allegations and inappropriate parenting.
+His lawyer represents him, and he has recently begun seeing a therapist for cognitive-behavioral therapy (CBT).
+This counseling has helped him emotionally process his situation and previous trauma.

-Stephanie, a 21-year-old college student, broke up with her violent boyfriend about a month ago; however, he continues to stalk her.
-He continues to show up on campus and will appear outside her classes, the cafeteria, and the library.
-He calls and text messages her daily saying threatening and hurtful things.
-Stephanie is scared and has been considering dropping out of school.
-She decides to seek help through a legal aid, who documents his stalking behavior and facilitates a meeting with the college dean.
-Her attorney represents her in a court hearing, and she is able to obtain a protective order so she can continue her education.
+Christopher, a 21-year-old college student, broke up with his violent boyfriend about a month ago; however, he continues to stalk him.
+He continues to show up on campus and will appear outside his classes, the cafeteria, and the library.
+He calls and sends him text messages daily, saying threatening and hurtful things.
+Christopher is scared and has been considering dropping out of school.
+He decides to seek help through a legal aid, who documents his stalking behavior and facilitates a meeting with the college dean.
+His attorney represents him in a court hearing and he can obtain a protective order to continue his education.

 Domestic violence is a crime that causes severe health consequences.
 Healthcare professionals are mandated and obligated to identify and offer assistance to victims of domestic violence.
-Legal and societal changes in the United States have reduced the occurrence of Domestic Violence, but the problem is still epidemic.
+Legal and societal changes in the United States have reduced the occurrence of domestic violence, but the problem is still an epidemic.
 Your efforts can make a difference.